Main Statement

 Satellite Statements on Current Series:

-Garden Shadow Happenings question how drawings can emerge from light and shadow interactions from my everyday surroundings.
-I mark sunlight on paper as it shifts and interacts with plants in my garden.
-Recording light fluctuations allows one to observe what is happening beyond the foliage and uncover latent, momentary phenomena.
-It immerses one in the garden’s textures and fragrances to expand the experience.
-As the wind blows the hand delineates movements of the leaves.
-After several hours of marking, the resulting drawings become a record of moments spent and time passage.
+Garden and Backyard Shadow Happenings question how drawings can emerge from light and shadow interactions in my everyday surroundings.
+In this series, I mark sunlight on paper as it shifts and interacts with plants.
+Recording light fluctuations allows one to observe and record the momentary and bring forth what is often hidden beyond the foliage.
+During the work process, the movements of my hand merge with those of the plants, forming a semiotic relationship.

 Time Lines (Projections) Installation